omkarjadhav003/GoldPriceFetcher/GITHUB_ACTIONS_SETUP.md

 ## Automated Gold Price Scraping Every 30 Minutes

 ### Overview
-This setup enables automatic scraping of Tanishq gold prices for Bangalore and Madhubani twice daily (12:00 AM and 12:00 PM UTC) using GitHub Actions.
+This setup enables automatic scraping of Tanishq gold prices for Bangalore and Madhubani once daily at 11:00 AM IST using GitHub Actions.

 ### Prerequisites
 - GitHub repository with your scraper code